barr-israel/barrcodes/content/posts/aoc2024/day1.md

 I will probably use this function a lot during the month so I'm putting it in a `util.rs` file.

 > [!WARNING]
 > This function can easily break in other scenarios, for example, given too many digits for the requested output type, or given UTF-8 strings, or some other unexpected type that implements close Mul and Add.
-It's only purpose is to parse unsigned integers fast.
+Its only purpose is to parse unsigned integers fast.
 Running this optimized version nets a significant improvement:

 And the new times are: